 Parents and students tour the school and meet the Director

 A family receives, completes and submits a pre-enrollment form to the CCS office.

 A re-enrollment form will be sent to current students by the first week of April each year.
 Re-enrollment forms must be returned to CCS by Friday of the first week in May.

 Crestone Charter School offers highly individualized instruction.
 The class sizes are limited.
 If the number of applicants exceed the class limits, a lottery process is used and a wait list is instituted.

-After enrollment is completed in May, and the number of applicants exceeds the enrollment openings for a given classroom, at 8:00 a.m. on the second Thursday of May a lottery will be conducted.
+After enrollment is completed in May, if the number of applicants exceeds the enrollment openings for a given classroom, a lottery will be conducted at 8:00 a.m. on the second Thursday of May.
 A neutral third party will observe the lottery process.

 For multiple birth applicants (twins, triplets, etc.) only one name will be entered in the lottery, and if that name is selected all siblings will be selected.

 Applicants who are drawn in the lottery will be notified in writing and by phone no later than the Friday following the lottery and must accept or decline enrollment by a date specified in the notification letter.

 Once the lottery is complete and the enrollment roster is finalized, remaining applicants will be placed on a waitlist for the applicable year only.
 The waitlist order is also determined by the lottery.
 Should space become available, the first person on the waitlist will be contacted by phone and the applicant will have five working days to accept or decline.
 If the applicant cannot be reached or declines an available slot, the applicant's name will be removed from the waitlist.